 Every month, you’ll receive a statement from the card issuer at the end of each billing cycle.
 The statement will show the charges and credits that have been made to your account, along with any fees and interest changes being assessed.
-For example, some credit cards charge an annual fee, and there are other fees that some card issuers can impose, such as foreign transaction fees.

 Your credit card statement will also show your balance, minimum payment due, and payment due date.
 It’s your choice whether to pay your minimum balance, your entire statement balance, or any amount in between.
 Keep in mind that you will owe interest on any balance that’s not paid back.